cozy/cozy-stack/doc/architecture.md

 can listen for all the events and if a synchronization with the mobile adds a new event, the app will be notified and can show this new event.

+### Error catcher `/errors`

+Client-side applications can have some JS errors.
+By sending the error, with its backtrace, to this endpoint, it will be kept in a logfile to help the developers debug the application later.
+We should look at the [airbrake API](https://airbrake.io/docs/api/) and probably be compatible with it to avoid redeveloping JS code to send the errors.

+### Proxy `/proxy`

+It can be useful for client-side apps to get data from public APIs.
+But, sometimes, these APIs don't have CORS enabled.
+A proxy endpoint can be a simple but effective solution for these cases.

 ### Status `/status`

 It's here just to say that the API is up and that it can access the CouchDB